MedAmineChakroun/ApolloFrontend/README.md

-# Blimbe B2C Web App
+# Apollo Store B2C Web App

-Blimbe is a dynamic B2C web application designed for seamless buying and selling experiences.
-Users can post products, engage with other users, and manage transactions in an intuitive social marketplace environment.
+Apollo Store is a dynamic B2C web application designed for seamless buying and selling experiences.
+Users can post products, and manage transactions in an intuitive social marketplace environment.

 ## Features

 - **Product Listings** – Users can post items for sale with images, descriptions, and pricing.
-- **Social Interactions** – comment
+- **Social Interactions** –rate
 - **Intelligent Recommendations** – AI-powered suggestions to enhance user experience.
-- **Order & Invoice Management** – Automated invoice generation for purchases.
 - **KPI Dashboard** – Insights into user activity, sales, and marketplace trends.
 - **User Badges & Product Ratings** – Gamification elements for trust and credibility.
 - **Notifications** – Stay updated with order status, messages, and new offers.